SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 Transfer an existing model:
 - [Cold-start Active Learning through Self-supervised Language Modeling [2020]](https://arxiv.org/pdf/2010.09535.pdf)

+## Stop criteria

+When to stop the active learning process is important.
+If the performance barely improves, the running learning process would waste the budget.

+- Rebuilding Trust in Active Learning with Actionable Metrics [2020]: Use a contradiction metric as a proxy on model improvement.

 # The considerations of the model training cost